 - Times - We'll send you a timeline for the day.
 It's extremely important to be on time.
 We don't want you to be rushed, and if you're late, you may incur additional fees.

 - Wear Sunscreen - Trust us, you don't want to underestimate the sun.
 We've seen a few couples show up with lobster-red sunburns.
 It's best to be on the safe side.

 Don't Forget to Enjoy Every Day

 Hawaii is an amazing place, and we hope you can be fully present each day you spend in paradise.
 Don't stress too much about your ceremony, just make sure you pick up your marriage license (not needed for a vow renewal).
 We've got the rest covered -- we've been Hawaii wedding planners for a long time ;).

 Relax, slow down, and start living on Hawaiian time.

 Hit the beach.
 Do some shopping.
 Explore the island.
 Get a massage.
 Try some Hawaiian food.
 Go on a hike.
 Have a mai tai and enjoy the sunset.
-Whatever you do, enjoy your time together.
+There are so many great things to do, but whatever you do, just enjoy your time together.

 Know that our team is working hard to make sure you have a truly special day.
 We understand how important this experience is for you, and all of us will do our best to help make it unforgettable.